What are GHGs?

 Greenhouse gases, or GHGs, are compound gases that trap heat or longwave radiation in the atmosphere.
 Their presence in the atmosphere makes the Earth’s surface warmer.
 Sunlight or shortwave radiation easily passes through these gases and the atmosphere.
 This radiation is absorbed by the surface of the earth and released as heat or longwave radiation.
 The molecular structure of GHGs allows them to absorb the heat released or trap them in the atmosphere and re-emit them back to the earth.
 This heat-trapping phenomenon is known as the greenhouse effect.
 The accumulation of GHGs since the industrial revolution has accelerated this greenhouse effect, causing global warming and climate change.

 The principal GHGs, also known as heat-trapping gases, are carbon dioxide, methane, nitrous oxide, and the fluorinated gases.
 Carbon dioxide composes 64.3% of GHGs.
 It enters the atmosphere through the burning of fossil fuels, solid waste, trees and wood products, and certain chemical reactions.
 It is removed from the atmosphere naturally by plants as part of the biological carbon cycle.
 Methane is released to the atmosphere by the production and transport of coal, natural gas and oil, livestock and agricultural practices, and the decay of organic waste in municipal solid waste landfills.
 Nitrous oxide (N2O) is emitted during agricultural and industrial activities and during the combustion of fossil fuels and solid waste.
 Fluorinated gases are synthetic gases from industrial processes.
 They include hydrofluorocarbons, perfluorocarbons, sulfur hexafluoride, and nitrogen trifluoride.
-They are sometimes known as stratospheric ozone-depleting substances or high global warming potential (GWP) gases because they can be 1,000 times more powerful than carbon dioxide and can be in the atmosphere for 1,000 years.
+They are sometimes known as stratospheric ozone-depleting substances or high global warming potential (GWP) gases because they can be 1,000 times more powerful than carbon dioxide and can be in the atmosphere for thousands of years.